d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > Get example commands:

 > Using get without any property specified shows the properties of the selected type.
+The full list is truncated for space.

 <aside class="notice">
 No reserved properties are shown with the get command.
-Also, the full list is truncated for space.
 </aside>

 > ![Get Example 1](images/examples/get_ex1.png "Get example 1")